Abstract - A summary of an article or book, usually accompanying a citation in a database, index, or bibliography.

 Information - Data, in whatever format and channel of communication, with potential meaning or use for the individuals sending and receiving it.

 Information access - Refers to the means by which information is made available.
-A library, for example, might provide information access through a traditional print collection indexed and cataloged in the library catalog or OPAC; a collection of networked Resources, both bibliographic and full text; databases available online; subscriptions to online services; sharing of databases with neighboring institutions.
+A library, for example, might provide information access through a traditional print collection indexed in the library catalog; a collection of networked resources, both bibliographic and full text; databases; or subscriptions to online services.

 Information producer - Any group, company, agency, or individual that originates information.
 Examples include commercial/trade presses, university presses, government agencies, foundations, and think tanks, and scholars who share "working papers" on the Internet.